kubevirt/kubevirt/docs/devel/networking.md

 # VMI Networking
+Before we explain how KubeVirt performs VM networking configuration, it is paramount we separate the pod networking configuration and the  VM networking configuration concepts.
+The underlying configuration of the pod network interface is out of the scope of this document; Kubernetes is responsible to set up pod networking according to its configuration, via CNI.
+It is safe to assume it will simply plug a configured network interface into the pod, and through it, the pod connects to the outside world.

+The relevant part for KubeVirt is VM networking configuration, which will be casually referred to as `binding` throughout this developer's guide.

 ## VMI networking configuration
 In this section we'll explain how VM networking is configured.
 In order to